A Few Tips on Product Photography

 Product photography might just be the unsung hero of photography.
 It doesn’t come with the glamour of fashion photography or with the glory of a war or photojournalism assignment.
 It doesn’t quite appear in National Geographic or Sports Illustrator.
 And yet, product photography has its charm, and also purpose.
 And, let’s be honest, it cannot only be interesting and intriguing, but it could provide a pretty nice income, too.

-So, is it worth it, as a photographer, to consider making a living photographing products?
+So, is it worth it, as a photographer, to consider making a living photographing product?
 Absolutely!

-No matter what kind of product you have to photograph, your job, as a photographer, is to make it interesting and intriguing enough to the perspective buyer.
-And that’s not easy thing.
+No matter what kind of product you have to photograph, your job, as a photographer, is to make it interesting and intriguing enough to the prospective buyer.
+And that’s not an easy thing.

 First of all, try to connect with the subject you are about to photograph.
 It might be something related to something that you feel strongly about.
 For example, it might be a leash or dog toy, and you might be a dog person.
 And try to use that connection to give your photograph life, and a soul.

 Treat the product you have to photograph as your subject…because it is.
 And, not like people, it’s not in a rush to go anywhere.
 That being said, make sure that you finish and submit your assignment before its due.

 Before you start, it is important to talk to the client to better understand the goal of the assignment.
 Make sure you understand your client’s needs from the shoot.
 It would be a good idea for the client to be present at the shoot, if possible.

 Also before you start shooting, prepare for the shoot.
 Visualize what you are going to do, and how best to tell the story in an attractive and interesting way.
 You can use scaling when shooting very small products, and include objects that add to the story.
 For example, to emphasize the small size of an electronic product, place the product next to a circuit board or a pencil.
 To emphasize the size of a piece of jewelry, place the product on a model and zoom in on the product.